Pomodoro Timer

 Frequently Asked Questions

-How long should a Pomodoro session be?
+How long should a Pomodoro session be, exactly?

-Why does the Pomodoro Technique work?
+So why does the Pomodoro Technique actually work?

-Can I use longer or shorter intervals?
+Can I also use longer or shorter intervals?

 Yes.
 Common variations: 50/10 (popular with writers and developers) and 90/20 (aligned with the body's natural ultradian alertness cycle).